 Small Business Myth #4: You Need to do Everything Yourself

 When you’re starting out, you may get overwhelmed if you try to do everything by yourself.
 Never underestimate the power of a team.
 Every good entrepreneur has a power team in their back pocket, because they understand that different people can serve different functions.
 There may be someone that can handle a task better than you and asking for help doesn’t mean you’re not capable of something.
 Utilize the people around you so you can work smarter, not harder.
+And, as always, Quest certified IRA Specialists are always available to help discuss scenarios and provide education.

 Small Business Myth #5: You Should Wait for the Right Time

 One of the most common lines I hear people say is, “Man, I just wish I had started sooner.”
-This is because so many people wait until the “right time” to start their small business, but the truth is there will never be a “right time” to start working toward your goal but the sooner you start, the closer you’ll get to reaching it.
+This is because so many people wait until the “right time” to start their small business, but the truth is there will never be a “right time” to start working toward your goal but just like with an IRA, the sooner you start, the closer you’ll get to reaching it.
 I’ve heard people say that they are too young, they don’t have the money, or that there’s simply too much going on to even think about starting a business, so they wait.
 They wait for the so called “perfect time”, but what they discover is they waste valuable time that could have been used building their business.
 Entrepreneurship is possible for anyone, no matter who you are.

 Self-Directed IRAs are a great tool for entrepreneurs looking to kick start their small business or take their current one to the next level.
 With a good understanding of how these accounts work and some of the myths surrounding entrepreneurship, you can avoid some common mistakes others have made and use some resources you might not have known you have available to you.
 If you would like more information about SDIRAs or how they can help your small business, call us at 855-FUN-IRAs (855-386-4727) to schedule a free consultation with an IRA Specialist.